chrisrod46/URLShortener/part-2/README.md

 Given a URL, for example https://www.fullerton.edu/, the URL will be mapped to a string which represents the URL.
 The string must be unique and the function used to map the URL to the string must be [bijective](https://en.wikipedia.org/wiki/Bijection).
 A bijection is a function which is invertible thus given the short string code, we can map that code back to the original URL.

-(Although you should all be able to do the math, this isn't a serious computer science course so let I'll explain the algorithm and you implement it.
-And let's keep it simple - I'll leave it to the reader to worry about how this algorithm can be compromised and our implementation is susceptible to Javascript injection attacks.)

 Let's call our shortening function urlshortcode() and our URL lookup function shall be called orignalurl().

 Every ShortUrl object has a unique integer ID data member.
 Let's use the ID as the parameter to urlshortcode().
 For example, if I want to shorten the ShortUrl with ID 1 then urlshortcode(1) is called.
 This returns a string which represents 1.